Jc-alt logo

 root.right = self.removeLeafNodes(root.right, target)

-# A node should be deleted if:
+# Remove current node if:

 if not root.left and not root.right and root.val == target: